Lemon ginger tea benefits go beyond refreshing yourselves every morning.

 Nausea and vomiting are common symptoms experienced due to seasickness, pregnancy, chemotherapy, or as a side effect of a treatment.

-In such cases, lemon ginger tea works like magic and tones down the symptoms to give instant relief.
-Studies show that ginger is one of the most effective agents to treat gastrointestinal problems like nausea, vomiting, indigestion, diarrhea, and abdominal pain (1).
+In such cases, lemon ginger tea works like magic.
+It has an anti-nausea effect and may tone down the symptoms to provide instant relief.
+Studies show that ginger is one of the most effective agents to treat gastrointestinal problems like nausea, vomiting, diarrhea, abdominal pain, and other digestive issues (1).